-Hi, I’m Matt, and I’m the author and founder of the Art of Output, a blog that helps Type-A professionals get more done while eliminating unhealthy workplace stress.
+Hi, I’m Matt, and I’m the author and founder of the Art of Output.

 Because of all the meetings, emails, and random office distractions I now had to deal with – not to mention the actual work, I felt like I was drowning in to-dos, yet not getting anything done.
 Those around me who seemed to be most “successful” in the corporate environment were overworked stress-cases who never took vacations, never unplugged from their inboxes, and seemed generally miserable.